Understanding rTMS: a revolutionary treatment for depression and OCD

 Year

-A double blind randomized clinical trial of the effectiveness of low frequency rTMS over right DLPRC or OFC for treatment of obsessive-compulsive disorder
+A double blind randomised clinical trial of the effectiveness of low frequency rTMS over right DLPRC or OFC for treatment of obsessive-compulsive disorder

 rTMS has a therapeutic effect on OCD symptoms.